— working paper —

 Power does not relinquish power without a powerful, collective demand… if you will allow me to adapt the words of Frederick Douglas for my own purposes here.

-So it is a struggle, and I believe and hope that the cultural-theoretical and sociological themes I have highlighted here today can help in the coming encounter with COP 21, in Paris, and by extension the ongoing climate wars.
+So it is a struggle, and I believe and hope that the cultural-theoretical and sociological themes I have highlighted here today can help in the coming encounters with COP 24, in Poland 2018, and by extension the ongoing climate wars.

 Brennan, Teresa.
 2003.
 Globalization and its Terrors (London: Routledge)